Romuald Rajs: Post-war

-After the disarmament of the Vilinus brigade by the Soviets on 17 July 1944, he hid out in an estate near Vilinus.
+After the disarmament of the Vilnius brigade by the Soviets on 17 July 1944, he hid out in an estate near Vilnius.
 At the end of November he joined the communist Polish People's Army, and was assigned to Independent State Forest Protection Battalion and appointed commander of the 2nd Platoon of the 4th Company in Białystok.
 Two months later he was transferred to Hajnówka, to protect against illegal logging.

 In May 1945 he deserted from the Polish People's Army, and joined Zygmunt Szendzielarz's recreated Home Army 5th Wilno Brigade as a second lieutenant.
 This Brigade did not comply with the order to disband issued by the Home Army.
 Commanding the 2nd squadron of the Brigade, he carried out several raids against the communist forces.
-In September 1945 Szendzielarz disbanded the brigade, but Rajs decided to continue to fight and made contact with Major Jan Szklarek of the National Military Union (NZW).
+In September 1945 Szendzielarz disbanded the brigade, but Rajs decided to continue to fight and made contact with Major Jan Szklarek of the NZW.
 He became head of PAS Special Forces (Pogotowie Akcji Specjalnej) within NZW Białystok.

-NZW's goal was the liberation of Poland from Soviet rule, with a national-Catholic character.
+The NZW's goal was the liberation of Poland from Soviet rule, with a national-Catholic character.
 Rajs pushed for action, and in particular ruthless action against the soldiers of the Polish People's Army and the local Belarusian population.
 However, following pacification of the district by the communists, he demobilized the unit in October and went to visit his wife near Warsaw.
 He returned to Białystok in January 1946, and took command of the 120 soldiers of the 3rd Vilnius Brigade of the NZW.

-Crimes
+War crimes

 In January and February 1946, Rajs' unit "pacified" six Belarusian villages, murdering 79-87 civilians and wounding dozens.
-In Zaleszany, Hajnówka County his men locked civilians in a building and then burned them alive.
+In Zaleszany his men locked civilians in a building and then burned them alive.